Haimie Abdullah Nyaring: Senior

 Haimie was Brunei's starting keeper as they managed a three-game winning streak first against Vanuatu at the 2024 FIFA Series in March 2024 and then twice against Sri Lanka where he kept clean sheets for two 1–0 wins at the Hassanal Bolkiah National Stadium in June 2024.
 He stretched his clean sheet record to four at the play-offs for a spot at the third round of the 2027 Asian Cup qualifying against Macau the following September where Brunei went through 4–0 on aggregate.
 Just one month later at the 2024 ASEAN Championship qualification first leg in Brunei, Haimie conceded to Gali Freitas of Timor-Leste just minutes after the restart and this solitary goal was enough to eliminate the Wasps from the 2024 ASEAN Championship.

 On 25 March 2025, Haimie gained his 25th international cap away against Lebanon in the first fixture of the 2027 AFC Asian Cup qualifying tournament which was played on neutral ground in Doha, Qatar.
 The Middle Eastern team won 5–0.
 In the second game of the tournament against Bhutan the following June, Haimie was in goal for Brunei's 2–1 win at Bandar Seri Begawan.
 Although Brunei lost the third group match against Yemen at home on 9 October, Haimie kept the score low with several important saves, the match ending 0–2.
 In the following month, Brunei faced Lebanon at home in the fifth fixture of the qualifying campaign, and despite going down 0–3 in the end, Haimie made a penalty save against in-form Lebanese striker Samy Merheg.
+The final fixture saw the Wasps taking on Bhutan in March 2026, and Haimie conceded twice to their record goalscorer Chencho Gyeltshen in a 2–1 loss.

+Haimie was selected for the 2026 ASEAN Championship qualification in June 2026, but conceded six goals over two games against Timor-Leste which meant the Wasps failed to qualify for the tournament proper for the second consecutive time.